-- a.
-An Approved Vendor's employee or agent conducting any in-person marketing or solicitation shall state that they represent a community solar provider, and shall not state or otherwise imply that they are employed by, representing, endorsed by, or acting on behalf of, a utility or a utility program, a consumer group or a consumer group program, or a governmental body or a program of a governmental body (unless the Approved Vendor is a governmental body or consumer group).
+a.
+An Approved Vendor's employee or agent conducting any in-person marketing or solicitation shall state that they represent an independent seller or third-party owner ("TPO") of PV systems and that they are not employed by, representing, endorsed by, or acting on behalf of, a utility, or a utility program, a consumer group or consumer group program, or a governmental program or government body (unless the Approved Vendor is a governmental body or consumer group).
 The employee or agent shall state the company they work for.
-If the Approved Vendor would like to inform potential customers of an endorsement by a governmental body or consumer group, the Approved Vendor can only do so after having requested and received permission from the IPA to do so, with such permission granted at the IPA's sole discretion. - b.
+If the Approved Vendor would like to inform potential customers of an endorsement by a governmental body or consumer group, the Approved Vendor can only do so after having requested and received permission from the IPA to do so, with such permission granted at the IPA's sole discretion.

+- b.
 In the absence of local ordinances or regulations, Approved Vendors shall not conduct in-person solicitation at residential dwellings before 9:00 a.m. or after 7:00 p.m.
 Prearranged consultations or meetings outside of these hours are permitted. - c.
 An Approved Vendor shall obtain consent to enter multi-unit residential dwellings.
 Consent obtained to enter a multi-unit dwelling from one prospective customer or occupant of the dwelling shall not constitute consent to market to any other prospective customers in the dwelling without separate consent. - d.
-Each Approved Vendor, or its subcontractor, shall perform criminal background checks on all employees and agents engaged in in-person solicitation. - An Approved Vendor shall maintain a record confirming that a criminal background check has been performed on its employees or agents in accordance with this Section.
+Each Approved Vendor, or its subcontractor shall perform criminal background checks on all employees and agents engaged in in-person solicitation. - The Approved Vendor shall maintain a record confirming that a criminal background check has been performed on its employees or agents in accordance with this Section. - ii.

-ii.
 For in-person solicitations with potential customers, the Agency strongly discourages the use of employees or agents with criminal records for offenses related to fraud or violence, or that are subject to registration under the Illinois Sex Offender Registration Act (730 ILCS 150) or comparable registration requirements from other states.
 The Approved Vendor or subcontractor should use their reasonable judgement in evaluating the suitability of any other employees or agents with records for other offenses for in-person solicitations and-assuming not otherwise prohibited by local, state, or federal law-is not prohibited from otherwise employing persons with criminal records or using such persons for in-person solicitations.1